jsaul/scstuff/apps/check-config-inventory-consistency/README.md

 * iterates over the config
 * prints all streams in the config for which there is no entry in the inventory
 * output is net sta loc stream

+Suggestions for a name of this tool would be highly appreciated.
+Otherwise you might end up with scinvcfgchk. :)